Competition shouldn’t be ugly. It should be smart.

 A competitive analysis can be especially helpful as you strategize and launch your school’s blog.
 It prepares you with you insight into what your blog will offer that others don’t, and what potential students care about.
 What it shouldn’t do is send you chasing after ideals that aren’t your own or tactics that don’t align with your goals.

 So what should you look at to help boost your inspiration and make your own blog stronger?
-Grab a notebook and pen, and jot down your answers to these questions as you look at your competitors’ blog:

 Does the blog have a theme or set of core topics?

 How would you describe the language and tone they are using?

 What is the overall look and feel of the blog?